BugTracker.NET Documentation

 Rebuild Web Site:

-If you work with the code, you'll notice it doesn't use "code-behind".
-Here's the story:
+If you work with the code, you'll notice it's not written in an MVC style, nor even the earlier "code-behind" style.

 I started BugTracker.NET in 2002 as a learning project, to teach myself .NET and C#, to get those technologies on my resume.
 At the time I didn't own Visual Studio, so I went about learning .NET the same way I had learned Java in its early days: I downloaded the SDK, edited files using a text editor, and compiled using the command line.